-Sr No Particulars Companies Act, 2013 SEBI LODR Regulations, 2015 1 Timeline for the 1st AGM of Within 9 months from the date of closing of the first FY - 2 a company Timeline for conducting AGM each year Within 6 months from close of FY Within 5 months from close of FY (top 100 listed entities) 3 Maximum time between 2 consecutive AGMs 15 months - 4 Notice for AGM 21 days 5 Day and Time of AGM During business hours, between 9am and 6pm on any day except a National Holiday - 6 Venue of AGM Either at the registered office of the company or at some other place within the city, town or village in which the registered office of the company is situated.
+Sr No Particulars Companies Act, 2013 SEBI LODR Regulations, 2015 1 Timeline for the 1st AGM of a company Within 9 months from the date of closing of the first FY - 2 Timeline for conducting AGM each year Within 6 months from close of FY Within 5 months from close of FY (top 100 listed entities) 3 Maximum time between 2 consecutive AGMs 15 months - 4 Notice for AGM 21 days 5 Day and Time of AGM During business hours, between 9am and 6pm on any day except a National Holiday - 6 Venue of AGM Either at the registered office of the company or at some other place within the city, town or village in which the registered office of the company is situated.
 Unless a special permission is taken from the Central Government.
-Relaxation due to Covid - AGM can be held through Video Conferencing (VC) or through other audio-visual means (OAVM).
-7 Live Webcast - Top 100 listed entities to provide one- way live webcast 8 Annual report dispatch At least 21 days before the date of AGM to all shareholders Submit to Stock Exchange, and publish on website of company, not later than the day of commencement of dispatch to shareholders.
+Relaxation due to Covid - AGM can be held through Video Conferencing (VC) or through other audio- visual means (OAVM).
+7 Live Webcast - Top 100 listed entities to provide one-way live webcast 8 Annual report dispatch At least 21 days before the date of AGM to all shareholders Submit to Stock Exchange, and publish on website of company, on or before the commencement of dispatch to its shareholders.
 Companies can dispense with the printing and despatching of physical copies of Annual Reports to shareholders.
 9 Attendees Members, Directors, Statutory Auditor (himself or through his authorised representative), Chairperson of Nomination and Remuneration Committee, and Stakeholders Relationship Committee (or, in his absence, any other member of the committee authorised by him) Members, Directors, Chairperson of Audit Committee and Stakeholders Relationship Committee (mandatory), and Chairperson of Nomination and Remuneration Committee (or a Director nominated by him/her) 10 Submission of proceedings of AGM Report on AGM to be filed with the Registrar within 30 days of the conclusion of the AGM.
-Disclose the proceedings of AGM to the Stock Exchange within 24 hours of the event.
-11 Submission of Voting Results of AGM - Within 2 working days of conclusion of AGM.
+Disclose the proceedings of AGM to the Stock Exchange within 24 hours of the event and upload the same on the company's website.
+11 Submission of Voting Results of AGM The voting results shall be placed on the website of the company.
+Within 2 working days of conclusion of AGM.
 12 Power to Registrar to extend the time for conducting AGM Maximum 3 months -